kyanostat/min-info/README.md

 There are two options for the inference on $\theta$ (dependence parameter):
 * Conditional likelihood estimation (CLE)
 * Besag' pseudo likelihood estimation (PLE)
+Generally, CLE has better statistical performance but is computationally expensive.
+In contrast, PLE offers a less powerful version at a lower computation cost.

 ## References: